American Kenworthy wants warm snow

 As athletes train on the various courses ahead of the opening ceremony on Friday, some of the venues have come in for criticism for being dangerous.

-Kenworthy said organisers were working with the competitors to improve conditions on the course.
+Kenworthy said organizers were working with the competitors to improve conditions on the course.

 "There were some small issues with the course yesterday and the officials have definitely taken the athletes' input on that to try and make some changes and fixes," he added.

 "Today was a little better than yesterday but there is still room for improvement.
-Hopefully by the time we compete it will be dialled in and perfect."
+Hopefully by the time we compete it will be dialed in and perfect."

 The men's slopestyle competition will be held on February 13, two days after the ladies.